 The Attack phase

 This phase includes the person following a strict diet containing a lot of lean proteins and a bit of oat bran as the only source of carbs.

-The Dukan diet phase lasts for around 5-10 days and you only got 72 high-on protein foods to pick from.
-Lean protein generally includes items like Lean meat, Egg whites and chicken breast.
+The Dukan diet phase lasts for around 5-10 days and you only have 72 high-on protein foods to pick from.
+Lean protein generally includes lean meat, Egg whites and chicken breast.

 The Cruise phase

-The person needs to get along the same lean protein diet regimen and now he can include some extra carbs in form of fresh veggies on every alternative day.
+The person needs to get along with the same lean protein diet regimen, and now he can include some extra carbs in the form of fresh veggies on every alternative day.

-This diet phase stays until the person had achieved their weight loss goals and thus, can last around for several months.
+This diet phase stays until the person has achieved their weight loss goals and, thus, can last around for several months.

 The Consolidation phase

 In addition to the already going diet regimen, the person can now include fresh fruits and certain dairy items in their daily diet.

 Also, they can add some ‘cheat meals’ or ‘Celebration meals” twice a week where they can eat whatever they like.